Westernville, New York: Westernville today

 There is an active senior citizens group that meets monthly for activities.
 The Western Town Library offers programs for children and adults, and the historical society provides lectures and events for the entire community.
 There are currently two churches in Westernville, the United Methodist Church on Main Street and the First Presbyterian Church on Stokes-Westernville Road.
 North Western has one church, the United Methodist Church, located on Route 46.
 The town has various local businesses including The Swan Home Bed and Breakfast and Woods Valley Ski Area.

 This is the location of Gen. William Floyd's second home, and is also where he is buried.
 Every year, Dr. Russell Marriot, in current residence of this home, helps hold a town ceremony in Gen. William Floyd's honor.

 The Gen. William Floyd House was listed on the National Register of Historic Places in 1971.
 The Western Town Hall was listed in 1995.

+Education

+It is in the Rome City School District, which operates Rome Free Academy.